 Falling Temperatures do not Necessarily Mean Fewer Insects

 With record-breaking cold temperatures in much of the United States recently, newspaper headlines have suggested that the freezing weather this winter could mean fewer insects next spring.
-For example: “Celebrating Deep Freeze, Insect Experts See a Chance to Kill Off Invasive Species”.
-“The Upside Of The Bitter Cold: It Kills Bugs That Kill Trees”.
+For example: “Celebrating Deep Freeze, Insect Experts See a Chance to Exterminate Off Invasive Species”.
+“The Upside Of The Bitter Cold: It exterminates Bugs That Kill Trees”.
 “Extreme cold may wipe out high percentage emerald ash borer larvae”.

 While it’s true that insects will die if exposed to very cold temperatures for prolonged periods of time, many are able to survive, depending on the insect and the circumstances.